 Brenden Lake.
-Brenden is an Associate Professor of Psychology and Data Science at New York University.
+Brenden is an Associate Professor of Computer Science and Psychology at Princeton University.
 He received his M.S. and B.S. in Symbolic Systems from Stanford University in 2009, and his Ph.D. in Cognitive Science from MIT in 2014.
-He was a postdoctoral Data Science Fellow at NYU from 2014-2017.
+He was a postdoctoral Data Science Fellow at NYU from 2014-2017, and then an Assistant/Associate Professor at NYU from 2017-2025.
 Brenden’s research use advances in machine intelligence to better understand human intelligence, and use insights from human intelligence to develop more fruitful kinds of machine intelligence.
 [Website]

 Guy Davidson.
 Guy is a Ph.D. student at the Center for Data Science, working with Professors Brenden Lake and Todd Gureckis.
 Guy is interested in the intersection between human cognition and machine learning, and particularly, what can we learn from studying humans to allow us to design wiser machine learning systems.
 His work focuses on object-based and relational approaches to reinforcement learning and on the flexible ways humans generate goals in novel environments.
 Before coming to NYU, Guy served six years in the Israel Defense Forces and then graduated (summa cum laude) with a B.Sc. in Computational Sciences from the Minerva Schools.
 He previously collaborated with Professors Yael Niv (Princeton) and Michael C. Mozer (Google Research and CU Boulder).
 Outside of his studies, Guy loves to play ultimate frisbee and enjoys pour-over coffee and fermenting foods.
 [Website]